Defining Roles and Responsibilities Drives Team Productivity

 Setting clear roles and responsibilities for individual team members helps leaders delegate work so everyone knows what they're supposed to do.

-People need to know how to support each other as part of a team and the organization.
-Creating clear agreements about what you can count on from others will enable better teamwork, ensure accountability, and drastically improve team productivity.
+Before assigning anything, clarify what the team is trying to accomplish.
+Creating clear agreements about what you can expect from others will enable better teamwork, ensure accountability, and drastically improve team productivity.

-Clear roles and responsibilities clarify what each team member can do to achieve success.
-Clear agreements give everyone a better understanding of what they can count on from everyone else to sustain success.
-This step will not only improve productivity.
-It makes it easy to keep great productivity going.
+Clear roles and responsibilities clarify what each team member can do to achieve success, while clear agreements give team members a better understanding of what they can expect from each other.
+This step will not only improve productivity but also make it easy to maintain productivity over time.

 4 Tips for Defining Roles and Responsibilities That’ll Drive Productivity